AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-The effect of his broad faith on his spirit and treatment of others, is in strong contrast to the bitter and cruel disposition exhibited by some of the early Christians towards heretics, such as **Tertullian** and **Augustine**.
+The effect of his broad faith on his spirit and treatment of others, is in strong contrast to the bitter and cruel disposition exhibited by some of the early Christians towards heretics, such as Tertullian and Augustine.
 In reply to the charge that Christians of different creeds were in enmity, he said, \"Such of us as follow the doctrines of Jesus, and endeavor to be conformed to his precepts, in our thoughts, words and actions; being reviled, we bless; being persecuted, we suffer it; being defamed, we entreat.
 Nor do we say injurious things of those who think differently of us.
 They who consider the words of our Lord, Blessed are the peaceable, and Blessed are the meek, will not hate those who corrupt the Christian religion, nor give opprobrious names to those who are in error.\"

-When a young teacher his zeal and firmness vindicated his name **Adamantius**, man of steel or adamant.
-Says **De Pressense**: \"The example of Origen was of much force in sustaining the courage of his disciples.
+When a young teacher his zeal and firmness vindicated his name Adamantius, man of steel or adamant.
+Says De Pressense: \"The example of Origen was of much force in sustaining the courage of his disciples.
 He might be seen constantly in the prison of the pious captives carrying to them the consolation they needed.
 He stood by them till the last moment of triumph came, and gave them the parting kiss of peace on the very threshold of the arena or at the foot of the stake.\" One day he was carried to the temple of Serapis, and palms were placed in his hands to lay on the altar of the Egyptian god.
 Brandishing the boughs, he exclaimed, "Here are the triumphal palms, not of the idol, but of Christ."

-In a work of **Origen**\'s now only existing in a Latin translation is this characteristic thought: "The fields of the angels are our hearts;
-each one of them therefore out of the field which he cultivates, offers first fruits to God.
+In a work of Origen\'s now only existing in a Latin translation is this characteristic thought: "The fields of the angels are our hearts; each one of them therefore out of the field which he cultivates, offers first fruits to God.
 If I should be able to produce today some choice interpretation, worthy to be presented to the Supreme High Priest, so that out of all those things which we speak and teach, there should be somewhat considerable which may please the great High Priest, it might